Home Compare IOT vs OKTA

 Samsara vs Okta: Which Stock Looks Stronger in 2026?

-Samsara holds the cleaner structural position, with growth as the main driver and profitability adding further support.
+Samsara holds the cleaner structural position, with the lead spread across profitability and valuation.
 Okta still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON